 1. Financial and Data Security

 Each user may have a secret code, and all purchases will have a digital signature.
-If a block of data in the chain is changed, the signature key is revoked, and all users are notified in real-time.
+If a block of data in the chain changes, the signature key is revoked, and all users get notified.

 3. Instant Updates

 All blockchain ledgers are equal, so new transactions are added simultaneously